-- The LRPDIM award is in the amount of $50,000/year for up to two years, and is disbursed in quarterly supplemental payments, starting in July of award year 1.
+- The LRPDIM award is in the amount of $50,000/year for up to two years and is disbursed in quarterly supplemental payments, starting in July of the award year 1.
 A gross-up formula will be used when payments are issued to cover additional taxes incurred by recipients.

 - Up to two applicants will be funded each year.

-- The award recipient must remain a full-time employee of DOM in order to receive the full amount of the award.
+- The award recipient must remain a full-time employee of DOM to receive the full amount of the award.

 - Each award recipient meets with the Vice Chair of Finance & Administration or the Division Administrator to discuss the payment of award funds and the distribution schedule.